Mhdez221993/react_todo_app/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)
-# Math Magicians
+# React Todo App

-In this project we will refactor the Calculator component we developed in the past projects.
+In this project we will refactor the Todo App component we developed in the past projects.
 Instead of using class based components, we will use now hooks.

 ![screeshoot](./src/assess/math-magicians.png)